angelariggs/goo/README.md

 # Purpose

 Goo is a command line search program.
 The purpose of Goo is to allow developers to perform a search within their current working window as oppose to leaving the window and opening a new browser.

 # Project Overview

 Goo is built on a node framework.
 Command line utility for searching the web.

 # Local Project Setup

-Make sure you made the node in mpm. mpm install -g goo
+Make sure you made the node in npm. npm install -g goo

 # Usage